mrafik92/async-chain-cpp17/README.md

 - **Error Handling:** Built-in support for error catching, retries, and delayed retries.
 - **Extensibility:** New behaviors can be added by introducing new holder types or custom steps.
 - **Modern C++:** Leverages C++20 features for concise, expressive, and safe code.

-# Async Chain

-This is a modern C++ project using C++17 features, built with CMake.
-The project is set up for easy development and testing in a dev container with all necessary C/C++ tools pre-installed.

-## Features
-- C++17 standard
-- CMake-based build system
-- GoogleTest and GoogleMock for unit testing (fetched automatically)
-- Ready-to-use development container with GCC, Clang, CMake, Make, Ninja, cppcheck, valgrind, lldb, gdb, vcpkg, and more

 ## Getting Started